farleyoli/tour/01/exercises.md

     - Define a class `Settings` with a private member that is a `std::map<char, bool>` to hold setting states keyed by single characters.
     - Implement member functions:
         - `void toggleSetting(char setting)`: This function should toggle the boolean value of the given setting.
 If the setting does not exist, it should be added with a default value of `true`.
-        - `bool getSetting(char setting) const`: This function should return the current state of the given setting.
+        - `bool getSetting(char setting)`: This function should return the current state of the given setting.
 If the setting does not exist, return `false`.

 2. **Menu System Implementation:**
     - Implement a function `void settingsMenu(Settings& settings)` to handle user interactions.